Other Important Information

 Conflict of interest

-CCRC/evaluation of cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the CCRC may present a conflict of interest.
+Cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the may present a conflict of interest.
 It is the policy of the court to avoid conflicts or the appearance of a conflict of interest.
-Therefore, in these cases, parties may be referred to a Child Custody Recommending Counseling/Family Court Services program in another jurisdiction.
+Therefore, in these cases, parties may be referred to a Family Court Services program in another jurisdiction.

-A CCRC will not handle a case in which they perceive that a serious conflict of interest exists, and shall be relieved of the assignment.
+A mediator CCRC will not handle a case in which they perceive that a serious conflict of interest exists, and shall be relieved of the assignment.

 Expedited referrals from the court

-The court may refer parties to a contract CCRC to provide expedited services.
+The court may refer parties to participate in an expedited Child Custody Recommending Counseling.
 Generally this occurs in cases where either parent presents an immediate danger or risk of harm to the child(ren).
-Parties are usually seen by the CCRC within several days of the referral being made.
+Parties are usually seen by the Child Custody Recommending Counselor within several days of the referral being made.
 A date to return to court is usually set to occur within 14 days following the referral.
-Emergency referrals may involve, but are not limited to, the following situations:
+Expedited referrals may involve, but are not limited to, the following situations:

 - Physical abuse